labzero/bootleg/README.md

 operations before or after certain actions performed by bootleg.

 Hooks are defined within `config/deploy.exs`.
-Hooks may be defined to trigger before or after the following built-in events:
+Hooks may be defined to trigger before or after a task.
+The following tasks are provided by bootleg:

 1. `build` - generation of a release package
 1. `deploy` - deploy of a release package